simonglogger/Hanyang2021_AI_Project/README.md

 The working principle of Reinforcement Learning is that there is an agent leaving in an environment.
 The environment gives the agent a state, in return the agent takes an action, and then the environment provides a numerical reward in response to this action to the agent, as well as its next state.
 This process is going to be repeated at every step and the goal is to learn how to take the best actions in order to maximize the reward received.

-In our case, a state is going to be a set of 5 different variables:
+In our case, a state is going to be a set of 6 different variables:
--
--
--
--
--
+- The y-position of the bird
+- The y-position of the lower wall (constant)
+- The y-position of the upper wall (constant)
+- The x-position of the closest pair of balls
+- The y-position of the next lower ball
+- The y-position of the next upper ball

+All state features are normalized within a range from 0 to 1.

-The two actions that the bird can take are to flap or to do nothing.
+The two actions that the bird can take are either to flap or to do nothing.

 How can we quantify how good or bad taking a particular action at a given state is?
 For that, we use what is called a Q-value function.
 Q(s,a) is the Q-value function, which gives the expected cumulative reward from taking action a in state s.
 A discount factor gamma can be introduced in the cumulative reward formula in order to give more importance to rewards coming in the next steps than steps that are coming later on.